VITA-Group/PA-HMDB51/README.md

 ## Acknowledgements
 We sincerely thank Scott Hoang, James Ault, Prateek Shroff, [Zhenyu Wu](https://wuzhenyusjtu.github.io/) and [Haotao Wang](http://people.tamu.edu/~htwang/) for labeling the dataset.

-## Reference
-[1] H. Kuehne, H. Jhuang, E. Garrote, T. Poggio, and T. Serre, “Hmdb: a large video database for human motion recognition,” in Proceedings of the IEEE International Conference on Computer Vision (ICCV), 2011, pp. 2556–2563. <br />
-[2] T. Orekondy, B. Schiele, and M. Fritz, “Towards a visual privacyadvisor: Understanding and predicting privacy risks in images,” in Proceedings of the IEEE International Conference on Computer Vision(ICCV), 2017, pp. 3686–3695. <br />
-[3] Z. Wu, Z. Wang, Z. Wang, and H. Jin, “Towards privacy-preservingvisual recognition via adversarial training: A pilot study,” in Proceedings of the European Conference on Computer Vision (ECCV), 2018, pp. 606–624. <br />